Duality of Anderson T-motives

 ([G], p.
 152, last line of the proof of Proposition 5.6.3).
 Applying this formula to 10.9.3 we get the desired. $\square$

 {\bf 11.
 An explicit formula.}

 \nopagebreak

-Here we restrist ourselves by the case $A_0= \theta E_n \iff N=0 \iff m=1$.
-Let $e_*$, $A$, $A_i$, $l$, $n$ be from (1.9).
-We consider in the present section two simple types of abelian T-motives (called standard-1 and standard-2 abelian T-motives respectively) whose $A_i$ have a row echelon form, and we give an explicit formula for the dual of some standard-1 abelian T-motives.
-Analogous formula can be easily obtained for more general types of abelian T-motives.
-These results are the first step of the problem of description of all abelian T-motives having duals.
+We return to the case $N=0$.
+Let $e_*$, $\goth A$, $\goth A_i$, $l$, $n$ be from (1.9).
+We consider in the present section two simple types of t-motives (called standard-1 and standard-2 t-motives respectively) whose $\goth A_i$ have a row echelon form, and we give an explicit formula for the dual of some standard-1 t-motives.
+Analogous formula can be easily obtained for more general types of t-motives.
+These results are the first step of the problem of description of all t-motives having duals.